softwareguru/beam-summit-website/content/sessions/2024/49-streaming-modes-vertical-scaling-for-cost-effectiveness-to-customers.md

  - /images/sessions/2024/streaming-modes.jpg
 ---

-This talk will explain three capabilities of Dataflow that may help customers save costs:
+This talk will explain some of the capabilities of Dataflow that can help users save costs:

-1. Streaming modes.
-Recently, Dataflow introduced a new mode "At least once" for streaming jobs which may help customers who do not have "exactly once" requirement save some costs.
+1. Dynamic Thread Scaling: Dataflow tries to maximize the worker utilisation with this feature and avoids using up more workers.
-2. Vertical scaling that prevents job failures from OOM's.
-How Dataflow's vertical scaling recovers from OOM situations and prevents job failures.
+2. Right fitting: Customize the resources at stage level and efficiently use the worker resources.
-3. Dynamic Thread Scaling.
-Dataflow tries to maximize the worker utilisation with this feature and avoids using up more workers.
+3. Streaming autoscaling: Tune autoscaling behavior to save costs.